jmofyi/pastorjeremiah/_posts/2019-02-27-you-have-not-because-you-ask-not.md

 ---
 layout: post
-title: YOU HAVE NOT BECAUSE YOU ASK NOT
+title: You Have Not Because You Ask Not
-description: should we ask God for things?
+description: Should we ask God for things?
 image: ''
 tags:
 - Ask God